JOHANNA M. COSTIGAN, CO-EDITOR IN CHIEF | SATURDAY, MARCH 4, 2017

 In a recent interview, former president George W. Bush shared his views that a free press is “indispensable to democracy.”

 I agree.
 Those are very nice words to hear from anyone, especially a President.
-So on February 17, when the current president conversely described outlets including NBC, The New York Times, ABC, CBS, and CNN, the “fake news media,” many reacted with fear for the security of our democracy.
-I might have considered that response exaggerated if Trump hadn’t released a highly biased media accountability survey a day earlier.
-And maybe still I would have been open to discussion on Trump’s opinion of free press in America if he hadn’t excluded four major national news sources from a scheduled press briefing a week later.
+So on February 17, when the current president conversely described outlets including NBC, The New York Times, ABC, CBS, and CNN, as the “fake news media,” many reacted with fear for the security of our democracy.
+Sean Spicer excluded four major national news sources from a scheduled press briefing a week later.

 It is natural for politicians to have an ambivalent, occasionally hostile relationship with the press.
 Reporters, as human beings, make mistakes.
 As sometimes biased individuals, their inaccuracies might in rare cases be intentional.
 Other times reporters do in fact manipulate or conceal the truth to propel their network’s political leanings.

 When Trump goes a day without lying, it’s newsworthy.
-On March 1, 2017, he reportedly went a whole day without lying, and was able to accomplish this largely by not speaking.
+He reportedly did so on March 1, and was able to accomplish this largely by not speaking.

 As far as Trump is concerned, the truth is whatever he says it is.
 That makes him the standard.
 Supplanting objective truth with Trump truth is authoritarian.